Sonic 3D Blast: Release

-Sonic 3D Blast was released for the Genesis in North America (Note: Reported release date varies; sources either state it was released in November 7, 1996, or in November 9, 1996.) and Europe in November 1996.
-(Note: Reported release date varies; sources either state it was released in November 14, 1996, or in November 5, 1996.)
+Sonic 3D Blast was released for the Genesis in North America on November 7, 1996, and in Europe on November 14, 1996.
 The launch coincided with the release of the Game Gear game Sonic Blast, which also features pre-rendered 3D graphics.
-The Saturn version of Sonic 3D Blast was released in North America later that year and in Europe in February 1997.
-(Note: Reported release date varies; sources either state it was released in February 14, 1997, or in February 13, 1997.)
+The Saturn version of Sonic 3D Blast was released in North America later that year and in Europe on February 13, 1997.
 In Japan, the Saturn version was released on October 14, 1999 as Sonic 3D: Flickies' Island.
-A port of the Sega Saturn version was released for Windows in Europe on September 11, 1997, and worldwide later that year.
+A port of the Sega Saturn version was released for Windows in North America on September 16, 1997, followed by Europe on September 25, 1997.

 The Genesis version of the game is available in several Sonic-themed compilations.
-These include Sonic Mega Collection for the GameCube; Sonic Mega Collection Plus for the PlayStation 2, Xbox, and Windows; and Sonic's Ultimate Genesis Collection for the PlayStation 3 and Xbox 360.
+These include Sonic Mega Collection (2002) for the GameCube; Sonic Mega Collection Plus (2004) for the PlayStation 2, Xbox, and Windows; Sonic's Ultimate Genesis Collection (2009) for the PlayStation 3 and Xbox 360, and Sega Genesis Classics (2018) for the Nintendo Switch, PlayStation 4, and Xbox One.
 It was also re-released for the Wii's Virtual Console in 2007, with Sonic 3D Blast being the Japanese title this time, and on Steam in 2010.
-In October 2022, it was released again as one of the games included on the Sega Genesis Mini 2.
+In October 2022, it was re-released again as one of the games included on the Sega Genesis Mini 2.